subatomicglue/ankh/GameBoyAdvance/README.md

 everything is recreated from screenshots and playing through the game

+*this is an omage:*  much respect and love for this game

 # Status
 I got about 90% of the game working on actual GBA hardware, playable.
 But I think ran out of RAM and started getting lockup problems on hardware (worked great in the VirtualBoyAdvance emulator).
 Life caught up and then Lost interest.